valentinsvelev/gglyph/cran-comments.md

 - Reason: builder time verification issue; not package-related.

 ## Notes from previous submission

+### Resubmission #2 (11.09.2025)

+- Fixed the title of the package.
+- Added a reference in the DESCRIPTION file.
+- Fixed examples ("dontrun" vs. "donttest").
+- Added resets of user's options and par in vignette.

+### Resubmission #1 (08.09.2025)

 - Version number was dev-style (0.0.0.9000).
 Changed to 0.1.0.
-- Removed broken URL from R/data.R.
+- Removed the broken URL from R/data.R.